 THE STEWARDSON PRIZE.
-The Edmund Stewardson Prize of One Hundred Dollars in the Department of Sculpture will be awarded for the 38th time
+The Edmund Stewardson Prize of One Hundred Dollars in the Department of Sculpture will be awarded for the 37th time at the close of the school year.

 This is an annual prize, competed for by present students of the Academy with such pupils of other art schools as may be approved by the Committee on Instruction.
 Having once received this award, a student is ineligible to compete for this prize a second time.